Custom Fields in the Search Result Window

 There is no need to set Preferences for custom facets.
 The most recent selection of facets will become your new default setting, and the facets will appear on all subsequent searches.

-Click a filter and the facets in the filter will be displayed.
+Click a filter and the facets in the filter will be displayed (1).
 Check the facets you want to apply to the filter.

-Check the Facets you want to apply (1), and they will appear in the "Criteria" field set (2).
-The Update Search button will activate.
+Check the Facets you want to apply (1), and they will appear in the "Filters" field set (2).
+The Update Search button will activate (3).
 Click the Update Search button to apply the new filters.

-The field type used in this example is an "Integer Select" field where the the custom field administrator (a person on your team) defined the range being 1 to 5 and provided short definitions for each ranking.
-For example, see how the number 5 corresponds to the description "Literature search could prove infringement."
+The field type used in this example is an "String" field where the the custom field administrator (a person on your team) defined the field to let a user type anything they wanted.

 When the filter is applied, the "Update Search" button (1) will dim.
 The search result renders with the custom filter applied.